eholdmore/telomere_analysis_pipeline/README.md

 | qc_and_finalize | 4 | 16 GB | 1 h |

-HaplotypeCaller and filter_hc run in parallel across all samples (up to 500 concurrent Slurm jobs by default — tune `jobs:` in the profile as needed).
+HaplotypeCaller and filter_hc run in parallel across all samples (up to 500 concurrent Slurm jobs by default.
+Tune `jobs:` in the profile as needed).